toBeTheLight/issue-20211215/readme.md

-When the page require output bundles from more than one entry，only hmr of the entry which is latest be required work in webpack5.
+When the page require output bundles from multiple entries，only hmr of the entry which is latest be required work in webpack5.

 ## introduction